sxr9810/Personal_Projects_2026/Causal_Inference/README.md

 Assuming a DAU base of **450,000,000** (illustrative, for a large social product surface):

-- **+1.15 MSI/user/day** at steady state ‚Üí **‚âà 516 million incremental meaningful interactions per day** platform-wide
+- **+1.15 MSI/user/day** at steady state ‚Üí **~ 516 million incremental meaningful interactions per day** platform-wide
-- **‚àí0.82 min/user/day** time spent ‚Üí **‚âà 367 million fewer minutes/day**, a real ad-inventory cost to weigh against the MSI gain
+- **‚àí0.82 min/user/day** time spent ‚Üí **~367 million fewer minutes/day**, a real ad-inventory cost to weigh against the MSI gain
-- **Dormant-segment retention**: ‚àí1.06pp on a base of ~133M dormant users ‚Üí **‚âà 1.4 million fewer next-day returns per day** in the highest-churn segment if shipped broadly, unchanged
+- **Dormant-segment retention**: -1.06pp on a base of ~133M dormant users ‚Üí **~1.4 million fewer next-day returns per day** in the highest-churn segment if shipped broadly, unchanged

 ## 6. Recommendation

 1. **Ship to power and casual segments.** The effect is large, statistically robust to correct (cluster-robust, CUPED-adjusted) inference, and durable after novelty decay.
 2. **Hold back the dormant segment.** They see zero MSI benefit and a real retention cost ‚Äî launching to them as-is trades away your most fragile users for no upside.
 Run a follow-up experiment with a gentler ranking change tuned for low-activity users.
-3. **Size the launch decision using the steady-state effect (‚âà+1.15), not the day-1 number (‚âà+2.47).** Set the pre-registered success threshold for the next experiment iteration accordingly, so the team isn't chasing a novelty artifact.
+3. **Size the launch decision using the steady-state effect (~+1.15), not the day-1 number (~+2.47).** Set the pre-registered success threshold for the next experiment iteration accordingly, so the team isn't chasing a novelty artifact.
-4. **Escalate the time-spent trade-off to leadership explicitly** ‚Äî it's small per-user but material at platform scale, and the raw (non-CUPED) analysis would have missed it entirely.
+4. **Escalate the time-spent trade-off to leadership explicitly** - it's small per-user but material at platform scale, and the raw (non-CUPED) analysis would have missed it entirely.
-5. **Keep cluster (graph) randomization as the default design for any feature with plausible peer effects** ‚Äî the interference-bias demo shows a plausible 30% understatement of impact from getting this wrong, which would have led to under-investing in a genuinely valuable feature.
+5. **Keep cluster (graph) randomization as the default design for any feature with plausible peer effects** - the interference-bias demo shows a plausible 30% understatement of impact from getting this wrong, which would have led to under-investing in a genuinely valuable feature.

 ---